cesarsotovalero/cesarsotovalero.github.io/_pages/service.md

 - [Journal of Systems and Software](https://www.journals.elsevier.com/journal-of-systems-and-software), 2020
 - [ICSE](https://conf.researchr.org/home/icse-2019), 2019
 - [ICST](https://www.es.mdh.se/icst2018), 2018

+Also,

+- [EOLANG and &phi;-calculus](https://arxiv.org/abs/2111.13384), 2021 (my name is listed in the acknowledgments)

 # Thesis Supervisor

+I supervised MSc and BSc students in the following theses:

 - [The State of Software Diversity in the Software Supply Chain of Ethereum Clients](../files/publications/The_State_Of_Software_Diversity_In_The_Software_Supply_Chain.pdf), Noak Jönsson, **Bachelor Thesis**, KTH 2022